JensRantil/jensrantil.github.io/content/posts/2025-01-10_raise-and-release.md

 The "Release" step involves two things:

 First, I let the involved people know that "This is my feedback on why I think this idea is a bad one, but I will let _you_ decide if you would like to progress with it or not".
-That is, I make it very clear this is not my decision to take.
+That is, I make it very clear this is not my decision to make.

 Secondly, I move on and release this issue from my responsibilities, my emotional burden, the decision process, and the outcome's consequences.
 Poff.
 I have done my part.

 ## An example

 Some time ago I worked with some engineers who proposed to introduce a public HTTP API that worked with batches of items.
-Having had many years of (bad) production experience with this (and knowing the pain of API deprecations), I knew that there were many dangers with the solution.
-However, this project was not mine and the implementation decisions were not mine.
+Having had many years of (bad) production experience with this (and knowing the pain of API deprecations), I knew that there were many pitfalls with the solution.
+However, this project and the implementation decisions were not mine.

 Initially, I voiced my concerns informally.
 But I noticed that they were taken rather lightly.
 This led me to write my blog post ["The downsides of batch APIs"][batch] which I shared as a link in the RFC document as well as in a public chat.